luxuereal/md_viewer_electron/README.md

 See [section Startup speed](#startup-speed) above.
 If you observe a big delay at application startup, you should add the  development path of the application to your virus scanner exclusion list.
 This workaround may also help with other Electron applications.

-## Copyright and License

-This tool is made by Christian Dreier.
-If you find a copy somewhere, you find the original at [GitHub](https://github.com/c3er/mdview).

-You can use and copy this tool under the conditions of the MIT license.